 Management has performed sensitivity analyses on the discount rates and growth rates applied to a forecast period.
-Under these scenarios, the reasonably possible changes in key assumptions (i.e. discount rate and growth rate) would not result in the carrying amount significantly exceeding the recoverable amounts for all CGUs.

-Therefore, no impairment resulted from the ordinary analyses of the CGUs.
+Under these scenarios, the reasonably possible changes in key assumptions (i.e. discount rate and growth rate) would not result in the carrying amount significantly exceeding the recoverable amounts for Julius Baer Wealth Management and Julius Baer Family Office Brasil.
+Therefore, no impairment resulted from the ordinary analyses of these two CGUs.
 However, there remains a degree of uncertainty involved in the determination of these assumptions due to the general market and business-specific environment.